sanjelarun/csi3335-project/README.md

 2. Update the database (see below)
 3. Start the app: `flask run`

+### Login
+You can create your own account, or log into the admin account using the following credentials:
+username: admin
+password: password

 The app should now be started and can be found at [http://localhost:5000](http://localhost:5000)!

 ## Database Update